NerioVillalobos/plugin-metadelta/README.md

 If the manifest file itself is missing but matching documentation exists under `docs/`, the command stops and reminds you to follow the documented manual procedure without using `--dry-run` or `--run-deploy`.
 When neither the manifest nor related documentation exist, it reports the missing XML file as an error.

+#### How Apex tests are detected

+`sf metadelta findtest` splits Apex sources into functional classes and tests by applying a case-insensitive name pattern (`TEST_NAME_PATTERN`) while scanning the target directory.
+Non-matching `.cls` files become candidates for validation, whereas files whose names contain `test`, `_test`, `testclass`, or similar suffixes are treated as potential test classes.

+For every functional class, the command first looks for an exact suffix match (for example `AccountController` → `AccountControllerTest`, `AccountController_Test`, `AccountControllerTestClass`, etc.).
+When a suffix match is found, the relationship is marked with “exact” confidence and appears directly in the console mapping.

+If no suffix match exists, `findtest` falls back to a content inspection heuristic: it opens each candidate test file and searches for instantiations, static method calls, or variable declarations that reference the Apex class (`new MyClass`, `MyClass.someMethod(`, `MyClass variable;`).
+The highest-scoring candidate is surfaced as a low-confidence suggestion so you can review or fix the associations manually.

 #### Flags

 | Flag | Description | Default |